flatiron/revalidator/README.md

 ```

 #### minItems
-Value must contain more then expected value number of items
+Value must contain more than expected number of items

 ```js
 { minItems: 2 }
 ```

 #### maxItems
-Value must contains less then expected value number of items
+Value must contain fewer than expected number of items

 ```js
 { maxItems: 5 }